280Zo/charybdis-wireless-mini-zmk-firmware/README.md

 ## Modify Key Mappings

+### ZMK Studio

+[ZMK Studio](https://zmk.studio/) allows users to update functionality during runtime.
+It's currently in beta, but the physical layout and updated config files are included in the BT/USB firmware for testing.
+The dongle firmware does not have this integration at the moment.

+To change the visual layout of the keys, the physical layout must be updated.
+This is the charybdis-layouts.dtsi file, which handles the actual physical positions of the keys.
+Though they may appear to be similar, this is different than the matrix transform file (charybdis.json) which handles the electrical matrix to keymap relationship.

+To easily modify the physical layout, or convert a matrix transform file, [caksoylar](https://github.com/caksoylar/zmk-physical-layout-converter) has built the [ZMK physical layouts converter](https://zmk-physical-layout-converter.streamlit.app/).

+For more details on how to use ZMK Studio, refer to the [ZMK documentation](https://zmk.dev/docs/features/studio).

-### Use a GUI
+### Keymap GUI

-Using a GUI to generate the keymap file content is the easiest option when getting started.
+Using a GUI to generate the keymap file before building the firmware is another easy way to modify the key mappings.
 Head over to nickcoutsos' keymap editor and follow the steps below.

 - Fork/Clone this repo
 - Open a new tab to the [keymap editor](https://nickcoutsos.github.io/keymap-editor/)